apache/incubator-milagro-mfa-sdk-ios/README.md

 * `OK` - Successful authentication.
 * `INCORRECT_PIN` - The authentication failed because of incorrect PIN.
 After the 3rd (configurable in the RPS) unsuccessful authentication attempt, the method will still return `INCORRECT_PIN` but the User State will be set to `BLOCKED`.
 * `INCORRECT_ACCESS_NUMBER` - The authentication failed because of incorrect Access Number.

+##### `(MpinStatus*) FinishAuthenticationMFA: (id<IUser>)user pin: (NSString *) pin authzCode: (NSString **) authzCode;`
+This method is almost identical to the standard `FinishAuthentication`, but it returns back an _Authorization Code_, which should be used further by the app back-end to validate the authenticated user.
+This method is useful when authenticating users against the MIRACL MFA Platform.
+For this flow to work, the app should also set a _Client ID_ through the `SetClientId` method.
+The Platform will provide the _Authorization Code_ as a result from the authentication.
+This code should be then passed by the app to the back-end, where it should be verified using one of the MFA Paltform SDK flavors.

 ##### `(Boolean) CanLogout: (const id<IUser>) user;`
 This method is used after authentication with an Access Number/Code through `FinishAuthenticationAN`.